Altrincham: Events and venues

-Altrincham has its own annual festival that has taken place for over 40 years (except during Covid).
-The event takes place at the end of June/Early July.
-The festival, which is entirely self funded and arranged by volunteers, consists of a Parade through the town and culminates in a 2-day music and family event at Beechfields.
-The family event consists of a stage showcasing local music and culture, together with a fun fair, food village and community stalls.
+Altrincham has its own annual festival that has taken place for over 40 years (except in 2020, due to the COVID-19 pandemic); it takes place in late June/early July.
+The festival, which is entirely self funded and arranged by volunteers, consists of a parade through the town and culminates in a two-day music and family event at Beechfields.
+The latter consists of a stage showcasing local music and culture, together with a fun fair, food village and community stalls.
 The event is the largest free family event in the Borough of Trafford.

 Altrincham has two theatres, the Altrincham Garrick Playhouse and the Club Theatre (latterly known as the Altrincham Little Theatre).
 The Altrincham Garrick group was formed in 1913.
 The Garrick held the world stage premiere of Psycho in 1982.
-In 1998, it received a grant of £675,000 from the National Lottery as part of a £900,000 redevelopment of the theatre, which was completed in 1999.
+In 1998, it received a grant of £675,000 from the National Lottery, as part of a £900,000 redevelopment of the theatre, which was completed in 1999.
 The Club Theatre group began in 1896, as the St Margaret's Church Institute Amateur Dramatics Society.
-It provides a venue for the Trafford Youth Theatre production each year, and it runs the Hale One Act Festival, an annual week-long event started in 1972.
+It provides a venue for the Trafford Youth Theatre production each year and it runs the Hale One Act Festival, an annual week-long event started in 1972.
 The club has received awards from both the Greater Manchester Drama Federation and the Cheshire Theatre Guild.

-Altrincham also had Greater Manchester's only Michelin starred restaurant, the Juniper.
+Altrincham also had Greater Manchester's only Michelin-starred restaurant, the Juniper.